Submerged (DJ)

-Submerged (alias of Kurt Gluck) is a Brooklyn-based DJ, bassist, founder of the avant-garde drum and bass and experimental music label Ohm Resistance and co-founder of Obliterati, and a prolific multi-genre electronic music producer, first notable for his work with bassist and producer Bill Laswell in creating drum and bass-jazz fusion projects including their band Method of Defiance, and The Blood of Heroes.
+Kurt Gluck known professionally as Submerged is a Brooklyn-based DJ, bassist, founder of the avant-garde drum and bass and experimental music label Ohm Resistance and co-founder of Obliterati, and a prolific multi-genre electronic music producer, first notable for his work with bassist and producer Bill Laswell in creating drum and bass-jazz fusion projects including their band Method of Defiance, and The Blood of Heroes.

 In drum and bass, Submerged has pushed the boundaries of the genre beyond dance music through jagged free-form breakbeat structures, historic fusion collaborations with non-drum and bass musicians including Bill Laswell, Pharoah Sanders, Buckethead, and others, as well as publishing confrontational visual artwork.

 Submerged performs onstage as a DJ and as a bassist and is a member of avant-garde bands incorporating drum and bass beats and live sound manipulation, such groups including Painkiller and Bill Laswell's project, Method of Defiance.
 Submerged has also performed live with groups including other artists such as Milford Graves, John Zorn and Toshinori Kondo, and artists Mike Patton and Dr. Israel.
 He currently collaborates with multi-instrumentalist nem0 in the band You Will Choose Fire, as well as the dark-hop trio, HAVE DEMONS, with Luke Lund.

 Submerged has played venues across North America, Europe and Asia, including Russia, Germany, Belgium, Hungary, Ukraine, Kazakhstan, and the UK.

 He toured with Scorn in 2011 across Europe.

 Background

 Gluck was born in Rosedale, Queens, New York.
-His father was a Brooklyn police officer and his mother an architect.
+His father was a Brooklyn police officer and his mother an worked at an architecture firm.

 Gluck played clarinet and bass clarinet in his school jazz band and symphonic band.
 “I always took band classes because I loved playing music.
 I had my own metal band in high school.
 I wrestled (folkstyle) for four years varsity, but I was really into music.
 I listened mostly to metal.
 I didn’t start to get into electronic music heavily till my summer after high school.
 My favourite bands were Slayer, Napalm Death.
 Godflesh was huge to me, also.”

 In 1999 he founded Ohm Resistance, a collective of musicians and DJs on two continents, which was also a label that released progressive Washington, DC artists including Sinthetix, Impulse, Kiko, MC Mecha, and Skynet.
 For one year, Ohm Resistance threw a Wednesday weekly called Tangent at the U-Turn club.

 Submerged moved Ohm's headquarters to Brooklyn in late 2002 to facilitate global distribution of its releases.
 In 2003 he co-created a second label, Obliterati, to pursue the darker and more experimental roots of Ohm Resistance.

 In 2003, Laswell met with Submerged to discuss working together and said he owed John Zorn a record.
 Submerged came up with eight compositions to which Laswell added more music and live bass.
 This first historic drum and bass-jazz fusion collaboration by Bill Laswell and Submerged, “Brutal Calling,” was released on Zorn's Avant label in the first half of 2004.